 Initialization task(s) are the mechanism by which RTEMS transfers initial control to the user's application.
 Initialization tasks differ from other application tasks in that they are defined in the User Initialization Tasks Table and automatically created and started by RTEMS as part of its initialization sequence.
-Since the initialization tasks are scheduled using the same algorithm as all other RTEMS tasks, they must be configured at a priority and mode which will insure that they will complete execution before other application tasks, an application is required to define at least one.
+Since the initialization tasks are scheduled using the same algorithm as all other RTEMS tasks, they must be configured at a priority and mode which will ensure that they will complete execution before other application tasks execute.
+Although there is no upper limit on the number of initialization tasks, an application is required to define at least one.